 Thousands of Americans joined the March on Washington in August 1963.
 (Wikimedia Commons)

 Civil rights demonstrations also took place in the North.
-Although legal segregation existed primarily in the South, Northern blacks endured discrimination in employment and housing.
+Although legal segregation existed primarily in the South, Northern black people endured discrimination in employment and housing.
 Most lived in poverty in urban ghettos.
 King led demonstrations in Chicago, which the U.S. Commission on Civil Rights called the “most residentially segregated large city in the nation.”
 Complaints of police brutality mobilized many African Americans and their supporters.
 They organized street rallies, picket lines, and other forms of non-violent protest that had dominated the civil rights movement in the South.
 Like their counterparts in the South, many of these protesters encountered hostility among the white population.

 Until the 1960s, the civil rights movement had been integrated and non-violent.
 As the decade continued, however, the mood of confrontation intensified, reflecting the growing frustration of millions of African Americans.
 Major riots broke out in American cities, including Newark, Detroit, and Los Angeles.
 Thousands of injuries and arrests intensified the social conflicts.
 The 1968 assassination of Martin Luther King sparked more violence, forcing the United States to confront its most troubling domestic crisis since the Civil War.